Support I Offer

 About My Therapy

-I am highly experienced in working both Online and Face to Face and I work with both individuals and couples.
+I am highly experienced in working both Online and Face to Face and I work with individual clients who are 18 and over..
 Online, I work regularly with clients throughout the UK and abroad.
-In-person sessions are available at three Surrey locations and in West Sussex.
+In-person sessions are available in Godalming, Surrey.

 My training and approach is strongly influenced by Cognitive Behavioural Therapy (CBT), especially Rational Emotive Behaviour Therapy (REBT).

-I am also trained in other CBTs especially ACT (Acceptance and Commitment Therapy) and CFT (Compassion Focussed Therapy.
+I am also trained in other CBTs especially ACT (Acceptance and Commitment Therapy) and CFT (Compassion Focussed Therapy as well as EMDR and EFT.
 I am also a Clinical Hypnotherapist, Counsellor, Coach and Mindfulness Teacher.

 We can work within just one approach or incorporate others.
 It can be both cost effective and dynamic to combine approaches in a creative and tailor-made way.